danomatika/loaf/README.md

 * Select loaf under PROJECT list and Build Settings tab
 * Find Other C++ flags and add: `-DLOAF_USE_SYPHON`

+If doing a Makefile build, use the additional targets which will also install the Syphon framework into loaf.app: `DebugLoaf` & `ReleaseLoaf`.

 #### Fixing Unknown option "NSDocumentRevisionsDebugMode"

 If running the project does nothing except for showing the following console output: